sta/websocket-sharp/README.md

 wssv.AddWebSocketService<Chat> ("/ChatWithNyan", () => new Chat (" Nyan!"));
 ```

-You can add any WebSocket service to your `WebSocketServer` with the specified path to the service, using the `WebSocketServer.AddWebSocketService<TWithNew> (string)` or `WebSocketServer.AddWebSocketService<T> (string, Func<T>)` method.
+You can add any WebSocket service to your `WebSocketServer` with the specified behavior and path to the service, using the `WebSocketServer.AddWebSocketService<TBehaviorWithNew> (string)` or `WebSocketServer.AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method.

-The type of `TWithNew` must inherit the `WebSocketService` class and must have a public parameterless constructor.
+The type of `TBehaviorWithNew` must inherit the `WebSocketBehavior` class, and must have a public parameterless constructor.

-And also the type of `T` must inherit the `WebSocketService` class.
+And also the type of `TBehavior` must inherit the `WebSocketBehavior` class.

-So you can use the classes created in **Step 2** to add the WebSocket service.
+So you can use the classes created in **Step 2** to add the service.

 If you create an instance of the `WebSocketServer` class without a port number, the `WebSocketServer` set the port number to **80** automatically.
 So it's necessary to run with root permission.